treehouse2/Getting-and-Cleaning-Data/README.md

   3. In RStudio, execute the r program by typing : source("run_analysis.R")

 ###Script output
-  1. tidy clean data (tab delimited output)
-  2. 2nd tidy data with the average of each variable for each activity and each subject
+  1. tidy data with the average of each variable for each activity and each subject